 One myth about a great golf warm up

 Golf is an explosive action – muscle groups across your body contract to >90% of maximum activation.
-Within this in mind, a great golf warm up should properly prepare your body – you should feel out of breath and sweat when you carry out a proper warm up routine – it is called a warm up.
+With this in mind, a great golf warm-up should properly prepare your body – you should feel out of breath and sweat when you carry out a proper warm up routine – it is called a warm up.